Gwynennen/ComfyUI_clear_inputFolder_onRun/README.md

 !!!!!!!
 READ FIRST !!!!!!!!

-Very simple ComfyUI script that clears input folder (should clear additional paths set as input folders too) every time the server starts with the exception of files that you can specify inside code.
+Very simple ComfyUI script that clears input folder (should clear additional paths set as input folders too) every time the server starts, leaves files from list that you can specify inside code.
 Put main.py (can rename to whatever) or folder inside ComfyUI/custom_nodes folder.

 Set filenames here: